WHY ISN’T MY COOLING SYSTEM RUNNING WHEN MY THERMOSTAT IS SET TO COOL?

-If you’re signed up for a saver switch through your utility company, they may be temporarily locking you out during peak demand hours.
-If that’s not the case, then try the following steps:
+If you’re signed up for a Saver’s Switch through your utility company or a Demand Response program, your Air Conditioning compressor may be cycling off for longer intervals.
+This occurs during peak demand hours.
+If that’s not the case, try the following steps:

-2. Check the thermostat's display to confirm that there's a call for cooling, usually indicated by the words “cool on” or a snowflake icon.
-If the "cool on" or the snowflake icon is flashing, the thermostat is in delay mode, which can take up to 5 minutes.
-This delay is to protect your equipment from short cycling.
+- Check the thermostat display for cooling, usually indicated by the words “cool on” or a snowflake icon.
+If these icons are flashing, the thermostat is in delay mode, which can last up to 5 minutes.
+This delay protects your equipment from short cycling.

-3. If the thermostat indicates a call for cool, verify that the furnace door is securely closed and that the power switch on the furnace is set to On.
+- If the thermostat is set for cool, verify that the furnace door is securely closed and that the furnace’s power switch is set to On.

-4. Make sure the circuit breaker switches for the furnace are on.
+- Make sure the furnace circuit breaker switches are on.

 If the cooling still doesn't come on, but has worked in the past, call a professional HVAC contractor to assist you.

-1. Verify that the wiring was matched correctly from the old thermostat to the new thermostat.
-If there are not separate wires to R and Rc, these terminals must be connected.
-On some thermostats this connection is made by a jumper wire connection and on other models this connection is made by a slider switch that has 1-wire and 2-wire settings.
-The installation guide for your thermostat will show which you have.
+- Verify that the wiring was matched correctly from the old thermostat to the new thermostat.
+If there are no separate wires to R and Rc, these terminals must be connected.
+On some thermostats, this connection is made by a jumper wire connection; on other models this connection is made by a slider switch that has 1-wire and 2-wire settings.
+The installation guide for your thermostat will show which one you have.
 See our article on installation wiring for more info here.

-2. Confirm the thermostat has been correctly configured for your system.
-Locate the Installation and User manuals for your product and confirm the thermostat is correctly configured for the system type and stages for your equipment.
+- Confirm the thermostat has been correctly configured for your system.
+Locate the Installation and User Manuals for your product and confirm the thermostat is correctly configured for your equipment’s system type and stages.

 If this is a new installation or the first time you’ve set your thermostat to cooling since it was installed: